Cleveland Indians at Miami Marlins game preview

 TOP PERFORMERS

-Curtis Granderson leads the Marlins with eight extra base hits and is batting .182.
-Austin Dean is 5-for-22 with a double, a triple, a home run and six RBIs over the last 10 games for Miami.
+Jorge Alfaro leads the Marlins with five home runs and is batting .286.
+Curtis Granderson is 8-for-33 with four doubles, two home runs and seven RBIs over the last 10 games for Miami.

-Santana leads the Indians with 14 RBIs and is batting .300.
-Francisco Lindor is 7-for-32 with three home runs and six RBIs over the last 10 games for Cleveland.
+Leonys Martin leads the Indians with nine extra base hits and has eight RBIs.
+Gonzalez has 10 hits and is batting .278 over the last 10 games for Cleveland.

 LAST 10 GAMES